 Section 1.2 Select the NTCIP Port Number and PMPP Camera address (Point to Multi Point Protocol)

-Some states refer to the NTCIP port as the “Terminal Server Port” and the most common port number is 4439.
 Use either the Web Browser or Configuration Manager to access the NETWORK > ADVANCED settings.
 The Web Browser example is as follows:

 1. Launch a web browser and access the camera.